gr4vy/gr4vy-php/README.md

 ## Multi merchant

-In a multi-merchant environment, the merchant account ID can be set by passing `MultiMerchantHeaderSelector` to the Api:
+In a multi-merchant environment, the merchant account ID can be set by passing `MerchantAccountHeaderSelector` to the Api:

 ```php
 $headerSelector = new MerchantAccountHeaderSelector("my_merchant_account_id");